 - Go on a horse riding tour

 Thanks for reading our Iceland travel tips guide.
-We hope we’ve given you plenty of advice for a first time or returning visit to this icy paradise.
+We hope we’ve given you plenty of advice for a first time visit and you can now go prepared.
 The most important thing to remember is to pack well for the season in which you’re visiting and to be safe on the road.
-Don’t attempt anything too daring unless you’re with a trained guide.
+Don’t attempt anything too daring unless you’re with a trained guide!